 - exclude individual board members from voting on matters in which there is a conflict.

-Another of the more common nonprofit documents, a quality handbook should clearly communicate employment policies and enforce at-will provisions to all employees.
+An employee handbook is another one of the more common nonprofit documents.
+A quality handbook should clearly communicate employment policies and enforce at-will provisions to all employees.
 Employment laws are complicated and complex.
 An employee handbook written/reviewed by a licensed attorney is a good legal step toward avoiding employment disputes.
 (Yes, just as you need a lawyer to write your estate plan, you’ll need a lawyer to craft/review your employee handbook.)
-Review your employee handbook regularly as an out-of-date or poorly written handbook can leave the organization open to employment ambiguity and conflicts.
+Review your employee handbook regularly, as an out-of-date or poorly written handbook can leave the organization open to employment ambiguity and conflicts.

 Financial Policies and Procedures

-This resolution concerns fund or funds that are kept long term and the interest from these funds aids the organization’s overall operations.
+This resolution concerns funds (and the interest from these funds) that are kept long term.
+It generally aids the organization’s overall operations.
 An endowment policy should consider the purpose of the endowment, how the endowment will benefit the mission of the nonprofit, management practices of the endowment, disbursement policies, and investment strategy.
 (This blog post from GuideStar offers five steps to starting an endowment.)